 Your treatment and fertility

 “I went on to have a baby with IVF after my tumour was removed and chemo.
 I would like women to know that in some cases it may still be able to have their own children.
 Talk to your medical team about different options available.”Joanne, diagnosed age 33

-In vitro fertilisation (IVF)
+In Vitro Fertilisation (IVF)

 The legality and costs of surrogacy are complicated.
-You can visit www.surrogacyuk.org for comprehensive and accurate information.
+You can visit surrogacyuk.org for comprehensive and accurate information.

 Adoption and fostering